avidbiscuit/ait-wiki/content/faq.md

 ---

 #### Q: Is there a channel with all of the community addons?
-A: No, but most devs have there own servers;
+A: No, but most devs have their own servers;

 - [AIT Extras](https://discord.gg/5JDKuzarcS)